tzhu-bio/UMI-ATAC-seq/README.md

 This pipeline is for UMI-ATAC-seq raw data processing,including extract the UMI information from raw fastq read1 file,rename the fastq read2 header,remove sequencing adapters and PCR deduplicates with UMIs.

 ## Dependencies
-UMI-ATAC-dedup is mainly tested  in Python 3 , perl and shell commands.
-It requires the Python modules  `gzip` and `pysam`.It also requires the software `trimmomatic`.
+UMI-ATAC-dedup is mainly tested  in Python 3 and shell commands.
+It requires the Python modules  `gzip` ,`Bio.SeqIO.QualityIO module`and `pysam`.It also requires the software `trimmomatic`.
 ## workflow

 ```mermaid